bitress/todo-list/README.md

 Effortlessly manage tasks with our ReactJS + PHP To-Do List.
 Real-time updates, data persistence, and easy integration for a seamless task management experience.

+## Underdevelopment
+Please note that this project is currently under development, and certain features or functionalities may not be fully developed.
+We are actively working on improving and enhancing the application.

 ## Installation